How to get residency, set up a company and investment opportunities in Costa Rica

 Economic Situation in Costa Rica

-The Costa Rican economy is considered stable with an annual real growth of between 3% and 5% over the last 5 years.
-That is 4.3% in 2016.
-Costa Rican Central forecasts a 4.1% growth for this year (2017).
+The Costa Rican economy is considered stable with an annual real growth of between 2.5% and 5% over the last 5 years, and was 3.2% in 2017.
+The projections remain positive and growing going into the mid 2020s.

 Costa Rican public accounts are deficient.
-2016 closed with a fiscal deficit of 4.9% and according to the Central Bank, it will increase to 5.7% in 2017.
-The public debt now accounts for more than 40% of the gross domestic product.
+2018 closed with a fiscal deficit of 6% and according to the Central Bank, which was below the projected 7%, though still a growth on the year before.
+Its public debt now accounts for more than 53% of the gross domestic product.

 The official currency is the Colon (CRC).
 The exchange rate is determined freely in the currency markets, although the Central Bank has the right to participate to avoid violent fluctuations.
-Last year’s history shows a depreciation trend of the currency against the US dollar.
+The CRC has largely recovered from a sharp drop in its dollar value around 2017-2018.

 Costa Rica participates in the Central American Common Market (CACM) and has free trade agreements in force with the European Union, Canada, Caribbean, Chile, China, the United States, Central America, the Dominican Republic, Peru, Singapore, and Panama.